Skip to main content

 Why Use Hyver for Findings?

-• Direct integration with mitigation plans
+• Actionable Mitigation: Direct integration with mitigation plans for streamlined remediation.

-• Access to CYE’s expert-crafted template library
+• Expert Templates: Access to CYE’s library of expert-crafted finding templates.

 Editing & Versioning Findings